 This article describes a comprehensive approach to Agile testing, and testing first, based on Brian Marick’s four-quadrant Agile Testing Matrix.
-Quadrants 1 and 2 define the tests that support the development of the system and its intended behavior; they are described in this article.
-Quadrants 3 and 4 are more fully described in the “Release” and “Nonfunctional Requirements” articles, respectively.
+Quadrants one and two define the tests that support the development of the system and its intended behavior; they are described in this article.
+Quadrants three and four are more fully described in the ‘Release’ and ‘Nonfunctional Requirements’ (NFRs) articles, respectively.

-Note: Of course, not all these tests can be written or executed first, but the authors believe that Test-First captures the proper sentiment!
+Note: Of course, not all these tests can be written or executed first, but we believe that Test-First captures the proper sentiment!

-Agile testing is a continuous process, not a one-time or end-game event.
-It is integral to Lean and Built-in-Quality.
-Simply, Agile Teams and Agile Release Trains (ARTS) can’t go fast without endemic quality, and they can’t achieve endemic quality without continuous testing and, wherever possible, “testing first.”
+Not a one-time or end-game event, Agile testing is a continuous process.
+It’s integral to Lean and Built-in Quality.
+In other words, Agile Teams and Agile Release Trains (ARTs) can’t go fast without endemic quality, and they can’t achieve that quality without continuous testing and, wherever possible, ‘testing first.’

 The Agile Testing Matrix

-XP proponent and Agile Manifesto signer Brian Marick helped pioneer Agile testing by describing a matrix that guides reasoning about such tests.
-This matrix was further developed in Agile Testing and extended for the scaled Agile paradigm in Agile Software Requirements .
+XP proponent and Agile Manifesto co-author, Brian Marick, helped pioneer Agile testing by describing a matrix that guides the reasoning behind such tests.
+This matrix was further developed in Agile Testing and extended for the Scaled Agile paradigm in Agile Software Requirements.

 Figure 1 describes and extends the original matrix with guidance on what to test and when.

-- The horizontal axis of the matrix contains business- or technology-facing tests.
-Business-facing tests are understandable by the user and are described using business language.
+The horizontal axis of the matrix contains business- or technology-facing tests.
+Business-facing tests are understandable by the user and are described in business language.
 Technology-facing tests are written in the language of the developer and are used to evaluate whether the code delivers the behaviors the developer intended.

 Classification into these four quadrants (Q1 – Q4) enables a comprehensive testing strategy that helps ensure quality:

-- Q2 contains functional tests (user acceptance tests) for Stories, Features, and Capabilities, to validate that they work the way the Product Owner (or Customer/user) intended.
+Q2 – Contains functional tests (user acceptance tests) for Stories, Features, and Capabilities, to validate that they work the way the Product Owner (or Customer/user) intended.
 Feature- and capability-level acceptance tests validate the aggregate behavior of many user stories.
-Teams automate these tests whenever possible and only use manual tests when absolutely necessary.
+Teams automate these tests whenever possible and use manual tests only when there is no other choice.

-- Q4 contains system qualities tests to verify that the system meets its Nonfunctional Requirements (NFRs), as exhibited in part by Enablers tests.
+Q4 – Contains system qualities testing to verify the system meets its Nonfunctional Requirements (NFRs), as exhibited in part by Enablers tests.
 They are typically supported by a suite of automated testing tools, such as load and performance, designed specifically for this purpose.
-Since any system changes can violate conformance with NFRs, they must be run continuously, or at least whenever is reasonably practical.
+Since any system changes can violate conformance with NFRs, they must be run continuously, or at least whenever it’s practical.

 Quadrants 1 and 2 test the functionality of the system.
-When these tests are developed before the code is committed, that is described as Test-First.
-Test-first methods include both test-driven development (TDD) and acceptance test-driven development (ATDD).
-Both methods use test automation to support continuous integration, team velocity, and development effectiveness.
+When the tests are developed before the code is committed, it’s described as Test-First.
+These methods include both test-driven development (TDD) and acceptance test-driven development (ATDD).
+Both use test automation to support continuous integration, team velocity, and development effectiveness.
 Quadrants 1 and 2 are described below; Quadrants 3 and 4 are described in the companion articles Release on Demand and Nonfunctional Requirements, respectively.

 Test-Driven (Test-First) Development

 Beck and others have defined a set of XP practices described under the umbrella label of test-driven development, or TDD.
-The focus is on writing the unit test before writing the code, as described below:
+As described below, the focus is on writing the unit test before the code:

 - Write the test first.
-Writing the test first ensures that the developer understands the required behavior of the new code.
+This ensures that the developer understands the required behavior of the new code.

-- Run the test, and watch it fail.
-Because there is as yet no code to be tested, this may seem silly initially, but this accomplishes two useful objectives: It tests the test itself and any test harnesses that hold the test in place, and it illustrates how the system will fail if the code is incorrect.
+- Run the test and watch it fail.
+Because there is no code to be tested yet, this may seem silly initially, but it accomplishes two useful objectives: It tests the test itself and any harnesses that hold the test in place.
+It also illustrates how the system will fail if the code is incorrect.

-- Write the minimum amount of code that is necessary to pass the test.
+- Write the minimum amount of code needed to pass the test.
 If the test fails, rework the code or the test as necessary until a module is created that routinely passes the test.

-In XP, this practice was primarily designed to operate in the context of unit tests, which are developer-written tests (also code) that test the classes and methods that are used.
+In XP, this practice was designed primarily to operate in the context of unit tests, which are developer-written tests (also code) that evaluate the classes and methods that are used.
 These are a form of “white-box testing” because they test the internals of the system and the various code paths that may be executed.
-Pair work is used extensively as well; when two sets of eyes have seen the code and the tests, it’s probable that the module is of high quality.
-Even when not pairing, the test is “the first other set of eyes” that see the code, and developers note that they often Refactor the code in order to pass the test as simply and elegantly as possible.
+Pair work is used extensively as well: When two sets of eyes have seen the code and the tests, it’s probable that the module is high quality.
+Even when not pairing, the test is ‘the first other set of eyes’ that see the code.
+Developers note that they often Refactor the code in order to pass the test as easily and elegantly as possible.
 This is quality at the source—one of the main reasons that SAFe relies on TDD.

 Most TDD is done in the context of unit testing, which prevents QA and test personnel from spending most of their time finding and reporting on code-level bugs.
-This allows additional focus on more system-level testing challenges where more complex behaviors are found, based on the interactions of the unit code modules.
-In support of this, the open source community has built unit testing frameworks to cover most languages, including Java, C, C#, C++, XML, HTTP, and Python.
-Now there are unit-testing frameworks for most languages and coding constructs a developer is likely to encounter.
-These frameworks provide a harness for the development and maintenance of unit tests and for automatically executing unit tests against the system under development.
+This allows additional focus on system-level testing challenges, where more complex behaviors are found based on the interactions between unit code modules.
+To support this, the open source community has built unit testing frameworks to cover most languages, including Java, C, C#, C++, XML, HTTP, and Python.
+Now there are unit-testing frameworks for the languages and coding constructs a developer is most likely to encounter.
+These frameworks provide a harness for the development and maintenance of unit tests and for automatically executing them against the system under development.

-Because the unit tests are written before or concurrently with the code, and because the unit testing frameworks include test execution automation, unit testing can be accomplished within the Iteration.
-Moreover, the unit test frameworks hold and manage the accumulated unit tests, so regression testing automation for unit tests is largely free for the team.
-Unit testing is a cornerstone practice of software agility, and any investments a team makes toward more comprehensive unit testing will be well rewarded in quality and productivity.
+Because unit tests are written before or concurrently with the code, and their frameworks include test execution automation, unit testing can be accomplished within the Iteration.
+Moreover, the unit test frameworks hold and manage the accumulated unit tests.
+As a result, regression testing automation for unit tests is largely free for the team.
+Unit testing is a cornerstone of software agility, and any investment made in comprehensive unit testing will be well rewarded with quality and productivity.

-In a like manner, component testing is used to test larger-scale components of the system.
+Similarly, teams use component tests to evaluate larger-scale components of the system.
 Many of these are present in various architectural layers, where they provide services needed by features or other components.
-Testing tools and practices for implementing component tests vary according to the nature of the component.
-For example, unit testing frameworks can hold arbitrarily complex tests written in the framework language (Java, C, C#, and so on), so many teams use their unit testing frameworks to build component tests.
-They may not even think of them differently, as it’s simply part of their testing strategy.
-In other cases, developers may use other testing tools or write fully customized tests in any language or environment that is most productive for them to test these larger system behaviors.
-These test are automated as well, where they serve as a primary defense against unanticipated consequences of refactoring and new code.
+Testing tools and practices for implementing component tests vary.
+For example, unit testing frameworks can hold arbitrarily complex tests written in the framework language (Java, C, C#, and so on).
+As a result, many teams use their unit testing frameworks to build component tests.
+They may not even think of them as separate functions, as it’s simply part of their testing strategy.
+In other cases, developers may incorporate other testing tools or write fully-customized tests in any language or environment that are most productive for them to test larger system behaviors.
+These tests are automated as well, where they serve as a primary defense against unanticipated consequences of refactoring and new code.

 Acceptance Test-Driven Development

 Quadrant 2 of the Agile Testing Matrix shows that test-first applies as well to testing stories and features and capabilities as it does to unit testing.
-After all, the goal is to have the system work as intended, not to simply have the code do as intended.
-This is called acceptance test-driven development (ATDD), and whether it is adopted formally or informally, many teams simply find it more efficient to write the acceptance test first, before developing the code.
-Pugh notes that the emphasis here can be viewed more as expressing requirements in unambiguous terms than as a focus on the test per se.
-He further notes that there are three alternative labels to this requirement detailing process: ATDD, Specification by Example, and Behavior-Driven Design.
-There are some slight differences to these three versions, but they all emphasize understanding requirements prior to implementation.
-In particular, specification by example suggests that the Product Owner should be sure to provide examples, as they often do not write the acceptance tests themselves.
+After all, the goal is to have the whole system, and not simply the code, work as intended.
+This is called acceptance test-driven development (ATDD).
+And whether it’s adopted formally or informally, many teams simply find it more efficient to write the acceptance test first, before developing the code.
+Pugh notes that the emphasis is more on expressing requirements in unambiguous terms than as a focus on the test per se.
+He further observes that there are three alternative labels to this detailing process: ATDD, Specification by Example, and Behavior-Driven Design.
+There are some slight differences in these versions, but they all emphasize understanding requirements before implementation.
+In particular, specification by example suggests that Product Owners should provide examples, as they often do not write the acceptance tests themselves.

-Whether its viewed as a form of requirements expression or as a test, the understanding that results is the same.
-The acceptance tests serve to record the decisions made in the conversation (see the “3Cs” in the “Writing Stories” section of Story, referring to card, conversation, and confirmation) between the team and the product owner, so that the team understands the specifics of the intended behavior the story represents.
+Whether it’s viewed as a form of requirements expression or as a test, the understanding is that result is the same.
+Acceptance tests serve to record the decisions made in the conversation between the team and the product owner so that the team understands the specifics of the intended behavior the story represents.
+(See the “3Cs” in the “Writing Stories” section of Story, referring to card, conversation, and confirmation.)

-Story acceptance tests are functional tests intended to ensure that the implementation of each new user story delivers the intended behavior.
-The testing is performed during the course of an iteration.
+To ensure that each new user story implemented delivers the intended behavior, story acceptance tests are functional.
+The testing is performed during an iteration.
 If all the new stories work as intended, then it’s likely that each new increment of software will ultimately satisfy the needs of the users.

 Feature and capability acceptance testing is performed during the course of a Program Increment.
-The tools used are generally the same, but these tests operate at the next level of abstraction, typically testing how some number of stories work together to deliver a larger value to the user.
-Of course, there can easily be multiple feature acceptance tests associated with a more complex feature, and the same goes for stories.
-In this manner, there is strong verification that the system works as intended at the feature, capability, and story levels.
+The tools used are generally the same, but these tests operate at the next level of abstraction, typically showing how some of stories work together to deliver a larger value to the user.
+Of course, there can easily be multiple feature acceptance tests associated with a more complex feature.
+And the same goes for stories.
+This way, there is strong verification that the system works as intended at the feature, capability, and story levels.